-The CORRECT methods are shown in Figure 1.
-Dual tires are supporting the full load.
-Please note that the blocks are wider than the tread and longer than the tire's footprint.
-This provides maximum support to the tires and ensures that the load is evenly distributed throughout the tire's footprint area.
+The CORRECT method is shown in Figure 1.
+The tire is supporting the full load.
+Please note that the block is wider than the tread and longer than the tire's footprint.
+This provides maximum support to the tire and ensures that the load is evenly distributed throughout the tire's footprint area.